Falconio/cogBIM/README.md

-# cogBIM
+# cogBIM Viewer
-Digital Twins in AEC Industry
+A customized version of Autodesk Forge